Butis498/Vertex-Coloring-Hyper-Heuristic/README.md

 git pull origin
 ```

-** If you want to add new :**
+**If you want to add new packages:**
-You will need to use a terminal which is active with the virtual environment and use:
+You will need to use a terminal which is active with the virtual environment and not with an active jupyter notbook, use:

 ```shell
 pip install <Packege name>